Sesame Tofu Sauce

 - 1/4 cup organic maple syrup (Grade A)

-- 1 Tablespoon pineapple juice (any kind, but I love cold-pressed)
+- 2 Tablespoons pineapple juice (any kind, but I love cold-pressed)

 - 2 Tablespoons lemon juice

-- 1 Tablespoon grated fresh ginger (or substitute 1/8 teaspoon ground cardamom)
+- 1 Tablespoon grated fresh ginger (or substitute 1/8-1/4 teaspoon ground ginger or cardamom)

 - 2 cloves garlic, minced